SmileiPIC/Smilei/doc/Sphinx/installation.rst

 ----

-.. _installMac:

 Install dependencies on Mac
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even if it possible to install all dependencies manually, we recommend a package manager software.
+Even if it possible to install all dependencies manually, we recommend using a package manager software.

 Via Macports